TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 The automatically generated file :file:`genindex.html` would show a two-column layout of all indexes, with the pages that they were used on.

-The new PHP-based rendering does not (yet) support this indexing.
+The PHP-based rendering does not (yet) support this indexing.

 The current recommendation is to only remove the :file:`genindex.rst` file from your documentation directory, but keep all the placed `..  index`